Consensys/linea-monorepo/contracts/docs/operational.md

 ## Network specific variables

-Dependant on which network you are using, a specific network private key needs to be used, as well as the corresponding API Key or RPC URL.
+dependent on which network you are using, a specific network private key needs to be used, as well as the corresponding API Key or RPC URL.
 The following table highlights which private key variable will be used per network.
 Please use the variable that pertains to the network. e.g. for `linea_sepolia` use `LINEA_SEPOLIA_PRIVATE_KEY` (`LINEA_SEPOLIA_PRIVATE_KEY=<key> INFURA_API_KEY=<key>`)

 | Network       | Private key parameter name   | API Key / RPC URL |
 | ------------- | ----------------- | ---- |